Clinical-Genomics/chanjo/docs/introduction.rst

 .. note::
 	Chanjo uses project-level config files by default.
 This means that it will look for a possible ``chanjo.toml`` file in the **current directory** where you execute your commands.
 You can also point to a diffrent config file using the ``chanjo -c /path/to/chanjo.toml`` option.

-If you accepted all defaults, Chanjo will be set up so that it knows e.g. that you want to store your SQL database in the current direcory with the name "coverage.sqlite".
+If you accepted all defaults, Chanjo will be set up so that it knows e.g. that you want to store your SQL database in the current direcory with the name "coverage.sqlite3".

 Defining interesting regions